Tamas (philosophy)

-Tamas (Sanskrit: तमस् tamas, lit. 'darkness') is one of the three Gunas (tendencies, qualities, attributes), a philosophical and psychological concept developed by the Samkhya school of Hindu philosophy.
+Tamas (Sanskrit: तमस् tamas, lit. 'darkness') is one of the three guṇas (tendencies, qualities, attributes), a philosophical and psychological concept developed by the Samkhya school of Hindu philosophy.
 The other two qualities are rajas (passion and activity) and sattva (purity, goodness).
 Tamas is the quality of inertia, inactivity, dullness, or lethargy.
+Generally it is referred to as the lowest guṇa of the three.

 Etymology

-The Vedic word támas refers to "darkness" and the Indo-European word *temH-es, meaning "dark", and the Lithuanian word tamsa, meaning "darkness", is related to it.
+The Vedic word támas refers to "darkness", and stems from the Indo-European word *temH-es, meaning "dark".
+Cognates with the Vedic include the Lithuanian word tamsà meaning "darkness", the Serbian word tama meaning "darkness", as well as the Latin word tenebrae meaning "darkness", the latter whence English tenebrous.

 Hinduism

 In Samkhya philosophy, a guṇa is one of three "tendencies, qualities": sattva, rajas and tamas.
 This category of qualities have been widely adopted by various schools of Hinduism for categorizing behavior and natural phenomena.
 The three qualities are: